-Applicant submitted his Electronic Questionnaires for Investigations Processing (e-QIP) on February 27, 2013.
-On May 19, 2015, the Department of Defense (DOD) issued a Statement of Reasons (SOR) detailing the security concerns under Guideline F for Applicant.
+Applicant submitted his Electronic Questionnaires for Investigations Processing (e-QIP) on February 27, 2014.
+On August 22, 2015, the Department of Defense (DOD) issued a Statement of Reasons (SOR) detailing the security concerns under Guideline F for Applicant.
 The action was taken under Executive Order 10865, Safeguarding Classified Information Within Industry (February 20, 1960), as amended; Department of Defense Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the adjudicative guidelines (AG), effective within the Department of Defense after September 1, 2006.

-Applicant answered the SOR in writing on July 1, 2015, and requested an Administrative Determination by an administrative judge.
-Department Counsel issued a File of Relevant Material (FORM) on October 28, 2015.
-Applicant did not respond to the FORM.
-The case was assigned to me on February 19, 2016.
+Applicant answered the SOR in writing (Answer) on September 11, 2015, and requested an Administrative Determination by an administrative judge.
+Department Counsel issued a File of Relevant Material (FORM) on November 13, 2015.
+Applicant responded to the FORM on November 29, 2015.
+Department Counsel had no objection, and the documents are entered into evidence.
+The case was assigned to me on March 2, 2016.
 Based upon a review of the pleadings and exhibits, eligibility for access to classified information is denied.